 Choose a Birman If You Want:

-- A medium-sized, elegant cat with the iconic white gloves.
+- A medium-sized, elegant cat with iconic white gloves.

 - A gentle but more playful and interactive intelligence.

-- A cat with a fascinating legendary history and a sweet, innocent expression.
+- A cat with a fascinating legendary history.

 Conclusion